shader-slang/slang-binaries/lua-modules/README.md

 This format may change in the future to provide more more nuanced information about packages.
 Putting the submodules into the json, allows for overridding a dependency to a specific path.

+The dependencies section holds an *array* of packages.
+Each package must contain a `name` which is how the dependency is identified.
+A dependency can contain a `type` valid dependency types are

+* `submodule` - The dependency is a git submodule which is held at the path "externals/dependency-name", assumed up to date via `git submodule update`
+* `directory` - The dependency (for the desired target) is in the specified directory (this is similar to `submodule`, but doesn't assume it's origin is via `git`)
+* `packages` - Use the specified packages (the default if a type isn't specified)

+If a dependency type is *not* specified, it is assumed that there is a `packages` entry which describes a package per target describing the dependency.

+The packages section of a dependency is a map from a `target` (platform and arch combination) to where that package is located.
+If a string is used it will assumed to be an url, if it's a table then a `type` can be specified

+* `url` - Package is stored at specified url/s held in packages.
+* `path` - Path to the unziped package on the file system (this path will be returned from `:getPath()`)
+* `submodule` - Means the module is a git submodule that will be held in the `externals/name` directory
+* `unavailable` - The package isn't available for this target

 In use

 ```